toanlehcm/demo_reactjs/practice.md

 ## 132. What is the purpose of push() and replace() methods of history?

 ## 134. How to get query parameters in React Router v4?

+## 136. How to pass params to history.push method in React Router v4?